DZBohan/GATK_CNV_Pipeline/README.md

 ## <h2 id="6">6.
 Introduction of Results</h2>

-The results of the GATK can be divided into three categories, CNV plots, segment level CNV table, and gene level CNV table.
+The results of the GATK CNV pipelilne can be divided into three categories, CNV plots, segment level CNV table, and gene level CNV table.
 First, let us have a look at the CNV plots.

 ### <h2 id="6.1">6.1 CNV plots</h2>